oracle/weblogic-image-tool/documentation/1.9/content/samples/create-image-wdt.md

+---
-# Create an image with a WebLogic domain using the WebLogic Deploy Tool
+title: "Create an image with a WebLogic domain using WDT"
+date: 2019-02-23T17:19:24-05:00
+draft: false
+weight: 4
+---

-The Image Tool lets you create a customized WebLogic domain in the image using the [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling).
+The Image Tool lets you create a customized WebLogic domain in the image using the [WebLogic Deploy Tool](https://oracle.github.io/weblogic-deploy-tooling/).

-## Steps
+### Steps

-1. Create the image, as directed in the [Quick Start](quickstart.md) guide.
+1. Create the image, as directed in the [Quick Start]({{< relref "/quickstart/quickstart.md" >}}) guide.

 2. Download the [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling/releases), and then add it to the cache store: